Semi-Automated Waste Disposal System (SAWDS) - Cobargo

 • Community engagement and communications with eligible residents, and other stakeholders.

-• Trial and equipment branding, signage, and other communication materials (pamphlets, user manuals etc.)
+• Equipment suitably branded, signage, and other communication materials (pamphlets, user manuals etc.)

 • Training of staff and eligible residents.